Chocolate Hope: A Mission to Develop Sustainable Agriculture in Colombia

 Wharton Global Youth: Is she just graduating?
 Is she around your age?

 Olivia: She is a little bit older.
-She is in her first year of university, but MOCA Columbia has a funny system, because we support her education in university, but on the condition that whatever she’s doing, she will come back to La Argentina and help the community.
+She is in her first year of university, but MOCA Colombia has a funny system, because we support her education in university, but on the condition that whatever she’s doing, she will come back to La Argentina and help the community.
 Right now, she is pursuing a marketing major, and she is also taking English lessons.
 And we hope that after she is finished with university, she will come back and help us make Colombia and La Argentina a big chocolate producer.

 Wharton Global Youth: So, she’s part of the plan and part of the strategy of improving their economy, and I love to hear that.
 So, what does cacao production look like right now?
 I want to get a little better sense of that and tell us more about your strategy.
 What is this vision for the future and for cacao there?